naykel76/canvas-and-animation-exercises/readme.md

 ## The List

-- [x] Setup and configuration
+- [x] Setup and game configuration
-- [x] Create classes for Canvas, and Piece
+- [x] Create classes for Board, and Piece
 - [ ] Interfaces
     - [x] Config
     - [x] Keys